AboutRSS/ALL-about-RSS/README.md

 Thank you to all RSS supporters!
 It's you who have created these marvelous tools, apps, etc. and still keep bringing new ideas and innovation to the realm of RSS.
 Furthermore, thanks very much to members / followers of the 「AboutRSS」 [channel](https://t.me/s/aboutrss) / [twitter](https://twitter.com/aboutrss) account.

 > Please consider supporting my work as a lot of efforts take place to generate this list!
-You can be a sponsor by sharing accounts of your self-hosted services or redeem codes of your apps with these RSS lovers in my telegram channel, or by providing your spare VPS that I can set up RSSHub etc., or whatever else.
+You can be a sponsor by sharing accounts of your self-hosted services or redeem codes of your apps with these RSS lovers in my telegram channel, or by providing your spare VPS that I can set up a public RSSHub service etc., or whatever else.
 Thanks a lot.

 <a href="https://www.buymeacoffee.com/AboutRSS" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee please!" style="height: 51px !important;width: 217px !important;" ></a>